-Postdoctoral Scholar classification for longer than three years must be granted in 1 writing by the Office of the Provost.
-2 3 4 iv.
-POSTBACCALAUREATE SCHOLAR: A paid, mentored research position that is of limited duration (up to five years) for individuals who have earned a 5 6 bachelor's or equivalent degree.
-7 8 RETIRED: A paid appointment post-retirement that is of limited duration.
-A v.
-9 bargaining unit faculty member can be appointed to the retired classification if 10 they retire, resign, or have been terminated without cause from employment with the university, and are: 11 12 i. eligible for unreduced or reduced benefits under the Public Employees 13 Retirement System (for participants in PERS) or the Oregon Public 14 Service Retirement Program (for participants in OPSRP); 15 16 ii. eligible under Internal Revenue Service rules to withdraw funds from an 17 account established under Optional Retirement Plan and meets the 18 requirements for unreduced or reduced benefits under their plan.
-19 20 This classification includes the post-retired or emerit faculty described in Article 21 22 1, Recognition.
-23 24 Section 3.
-Category & Rank 25 26 The following are the categories and ranks that apply to bargaining unit positions.
-A category describes a rank or group of ranks.
+1 2 Postdoctoral Scholar classification for longer than three years must be granted in writing by the Office of the Provost.
+3 DOGETH A COLUMN TO THE COLUMN A DOLLAR 4 POSTBACCALAUREATE SCHOLAR: A paid, mentored research position that 5 is of limited duration (up to five years) for individuals who have earned a 6 bachelor's or equivalent degree.
+7 DETIDED.
+A said associatement soot estimate and that is of limited dynatics.
+A 8 RETIRED: A paid appointment post-retirement that is of limited duration.
+A 9 bargaining unit faculty member can be appointed to the retired classification if they retire, resign, or have been terminated without cause from employment with 10 11 the university, and are: 12 the university, and are.
+13 i. eligible for unreduced or reduced benefits under the Public Employees 14 Retirement System (for participants in PERS) or the Oregon Public 15 Service Retirement Program (for participants in OPSRP); 16 solvice rectionient i rogium (for participants in or sixt), 17 ii. eligible under Internal Revenue Service rules to withdraw funds from an 18 account established under Optional Retirement Plan and meets the 19 requirements for unreduced or reduced benefits under their plan.
+20 21 This classification includes the post-retired or emerit faculty described in Article 22 1, Recognition.
+23 24 Sectio n 3.
+Cat egory & Rank 25 26 The following are the categories and ranks that apply to bargaining unit positions.
+A category 27 descril bes a ran k or group of ranks.
 Ranks define the level of promotion within a category.
-27 28 29 a.
-PROFESSOR: This category can only be used in the Tenure-Track or Tenured, Acting, Visiting, or Retired classifications.
-Duties are in all three areas of independent research, 30 scholarship, and/or creative inquiry; instruction; and service.
-Ranks in this category in 31 ascending order are assistant professor, associate professor, and professor.
-32 33 b.
-CLINICAL PROFESSOR: This category can only be used in the Visiting, Career, Pro 34 Tem, or Retired classifications.
-Primary duties are in the area of clinical instruction or 35 research.
-Ranks in this category in ascending order are assistant clinical professor, 36 associate clinical professor, and clinical professor.
-37 38 39 c.
-PROFESSOR OF PRACTICE: This category can only be used in the Visiting, Career, Pro Tem, or Retired classifications.
-Primary duties are in the area of research or 40 instruction.
-This category is to be held by eminently qualified professionals who have had 41 a major impact on fields and disciplines important to University of Oregon programs.
-A
+28 29 a.
+ESSOR: This category can only be used in the Tenure-Track or Tenured, Acting, 30 - g, or Retired classifications.
+Duties are in all three areas of independent research, 31 ship, and/or creative inquiry; instruction; and service.
+Ranks in this category in 32 ascendi ng order are assistant professor, associate professor, and professor.
+33 1 CI DII 34 b.
+CAL PROFESSOR: This category can only be used in the Visiting, Career, Pro 35 r Retired classifications.
+Primary duties are in the area of clinical instruction or 36 h.
+Ranks in this category in ascending order are assistant clinical professor, 37 associa te clinical professor, and clinical professor.
+38 39 C DD \CE ESSOR OF PRACTICE: This category can only be used in the Visiting, Career, 40 C. n, or Retired classifications.
+Primary duties are in the area of research or 41 ion.
+This category is to be held by eminently qualified professionals who have had 42 impact on fields and disciplines important to University of Oregon programs.
+A 43 or of Practice will: